Murbal/queue_exercise/README.md

 - Processor 2 takes Task 2
 - Processor 2 finishes before Processor 1 and already takes Task 3, even though Task 1 is not finished.

 In some cases this would not cause any issues, because task 1 would still get completed.
-But it *can* cause issues, if Task 3 is expected to only be run, after Task 1 is finished
+But it *can* cause issues, if Task 3 is expected to only be run, after Task 1 is finished.
+In a real life scenario, this would require much more testing and planning, in order to not run in **any** troubles.

 # Question 4
+> What kind of data does the sender’s message HAVE TO contain to ensure they are imported in the correct order?

 I'm confused when it comes, to this question.
 We are using a queue, so we cannot change the execution order, as a queue is FIFO (first in, first out), and we are adding an item to the queue, the moment the REST endpoint gets called.
 I think answering this question requires some knowledge of the data and of what the processor does.
 Would gladly discuss this in a call.